hpi-swa/animations/README.md

 1. Get [Squeak 4.4 or later](http://www.squeak.org) with a recent [CogVM](http://www.mirandabanda.org/files/Cog/VM/) for your operating system.
 2. If not already integrated, load [Metacello](https://github.com/dalehenrich/metacello-work).
 Learn how it [works](https://github.com/dalehenrich/metacello-work/blob/master/docs/MetacelloUserGuide.md).
-3. Finally, load VIVIDE into your Squeak image by executing the following snippet in a workspace:
+3. Finally, load Animations into your Squeak image by executing the following snippet in a workspace:

 ```Smalltalk
 Metacello new